-That year, Eden – a band that I perform with, were invited to play the Wave Gotik Treffen Festival in Leipzig, one of the largest Goth culture festivals in the world.
+That year a band that I performed with were invited to play the Wave Gotik Treffen Festival in Leipzig, one of the largest Goth culture festivals in the world.

 The festival has been running post re-unification since 1991.
 The first attempt at running it was in Potsdam in 1987 but was a small affair as the GDR laws meant that this kind of festival was (unsurprisingly) illegal.

 During that trip I met and spoke with some former East German citizens who had grown up and played music in the GDR.
 I was intrigued and moved by their stories and felt that I needed to learn more.
 I didn’t want to have a voyeuristic interest in a country that I knew nothing about and I also wanted to be respectful of the people who had lived in the GDR.
 I wanted to try and get a balanced view as it is often looked upon with rose tinted glasses through Ostalgie as much as it is demonised in western media.

 Following is a list of books on the GDR in English that I have found and read that paint various views of the GDR and also other countries in the Eastern Bloc.
 I have many more to find and read so this list is by no means complete.
 The list is not in any order other than the order I read the books in.

 As with most people my first foray into the GDR through literature was with Anna Funder’s Stasiland…